C-YC/mtime_actors/README.md

 ## Bullet points
 Key skills that I have learned <br>
 * Breakpoint renewed <br>
-define a list to hold the crawled links <br>
-every time before calling the functions, first determine if the link is in the list
+define three sets, one to store all links ，one to store crawled links and the third set is the complement of the first two sets. <br>
 * csv
 * mongodb
 * list.insert()